swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 A type can be described as having one of the following three `Sendable` conformance statuses:

-* **Explicitly `Sendable`** if it actually conforms to `Sendable`.
+* **Explicitly `Sendable`** if it actually conforms to `Sendable`, whether via explicit declaration or because the `Sendable` conformance was inferred based on the rules specified in [SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md).

-* **Explicitly non-`Sendable`** if a `Sendable` conformance has been declared for the type, but it is not available or has constraints the type does not satisfy, *or* if the type was declared in a scope that uses Full or Strict concurrency checking.[2]
+* **Explicitly non-`Sendable`** if a `Sendable` conformance has been declared for the type, but it is not available or has constraints the type does not satisfy, *or* if the type was declared in a scope that uses Strict concurrency checking.[2]

 * **Implicitly non-`Sendable`** if no `Sendable` conformance has been declared on this type at all.

 > [2] This means that, if a module is compiled with Swift 6 mode or the `-warn-concurrency` flag, all of its types are either explicitly `Sendable` or explicitly non-`Sendable`.

-A type can be made explicitly non-`Sendabl` by creating an unavailable conformance to `Sendable`, e.g.,
+A type can be made explicitly non-`Sendable` by creating an unavailable conformance to `Sendable`, e.g.,

 ```swift
 @available(unavailable, *)
 extension Point: Sendable { }
 ```

-Such a conformance suppresses the implicit conformance of a struct or enum to `Sendable`.
+Such a conformance suppresses the implicit conformance of a type to `Sendable`.

-### `predatesConcurrency` on `Sendable` protocols
+### `@preconcurrency` on `Sendable` protocols

 Some number of existing protocols describe types that should all be `Sendable`.
 When such protocols are updated for concurrency, they will likely inherit from the `Sendable` protocol.
 However, doing so will break existing types that conform to the protocol and are now assumed to be `Sendable`.
-This problem was [described in SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md#thrown-errors) because it affects the `Error` and `CodingKey` protocols:
+This problem was [described in SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md#thrown-errors) because it affects the `Error` and `CodingKey` protocols from the standard library:

 ```swift
 protocol Error: /* newly added */ Sendable { ... }